Aswinth21/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ```

 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: BHARATHGANESH S
+Developed by: ASWINTH T
-RegisterNumber:  212222230022
+RegisterNumber:  212222230015

 ```
 ### SR PROGRAM